rocket-pool/RPIPs/RPIPs/RPIP-core-dev.md

 - The Core Protocol Team MUST draft Rocket Pool Improvement Proposals (RPIPs) for new protocol features.
 - pDAO SHOULD engage in discussion and co-development of the new protocol features.
-- pDAO MUST vote the inclusion of new protocol features.
+- In order for new protocol features to be included, they MUST be approved by a pDAO vote.

 ### Funding